iLVL-Key/FFXI/gearswap/readme.md

 - Started from Geomancer file version 06.14.21
 </details>
 <details>

 <summary>WAR</summary>

+Version 7.2
+- Adjusted Weaponskills to not equip a Weaponskill gear set when inside Abyssea and an Abyssea Proc Weapon pair is equipped.

+Version 7.1.1
+- Fixed AutoStance calling for a text object that does not exist.

 Version 7.1
 - Adjusted the Weapon Cycle have a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.